le coup de barre du dejeuner

 As for the 4 PM coffee, it might disrupt your sleep.
 Consider smart alternatives: green tea, with its L-theanine, offers focus without the jitters.
 Peppermint or licorice herbal teas are also excellent options for a vitality boost.

-14-day method to (try to) eliminate the post-meal slump
+14-day method to (try to) eliminate the post-lunch slump

 Your daily game plan